-Queue ID: The priority of the message flow is entered here -- 1 receives the highest priority (most urgent) and 255 receives the lowest priority (least urgent).
+Queue ID: The priority of the message flow is entered here --1 receives the highest priority (most urgent) and 255 receives the lowest priority (least urgent).

-Protocol: The Protocol used by the messages.
+Protocol: The Protocol used by the messages (TCP, UDP, or ALL).

 Local IP Range: The rule applies to a flow of messages whose LAN-side IP address falls within the range set here.